xtuml/training/doc-training/notes/5_xtuml_editor_developer.md

 6.9       Exercise - Default Data Type
 6.9.1     Find where we set the default type for new attribute in OAL and Java.
 Attribute Class > Initialize(),  bp.core/Attribute_c.initialize()
-6.9.2     Change the default to "real"
+6.9.2     Change the default to "string"
 6.9.3     Show via breakpoint and stepping that the type successfully changed
 ```
 ```